ZTMowrer947/ProjectPortfolio/README.md

 - The node_modules folder is not included in the repo, as it is present in the .gitignore file.
 - Running `npm install` downloads all dependencies for the app.
 - Running `node .` serves the app.
-    - The requirements state that the app should be served through `app.js`, but this helps seperate the serving portion of the app from the setup portion.

 #### Project Data
 - The `data.json` file is present.